-About 90% of the styles of all QUOD collections use natural fibers, and with every new collection QUOD's aim is either to maintain this percentage or only increase it further.
+About 75% styles across all QUOD collections use locally sourced natural fibers, and with every new collection QUOD aims to maintain this percentage or increase it further.

 All QUOD pieces are produced on-demand, as and when a purchase is made (be it wholesale, or direct-to-customer).
 QUOD does not aim to mass-produce.
 We create every garment with object and intent.
 Majority of QUOD production is done in-house, keeping a strict check on all processes and standards.

 All of QUOD collections are hand-tailored using couture and semi-couture techniques and finishes.
 The premium quality of materials and the final products are created with utmost care.
 Every stitch and seam in a QUOD product are made to last.